 Cloudways vs Flywheel: Overview

-When you dive into cloud hosting services, Cloudways and Flywheel often take center stage.
+When you dive into cloud significantting services, Cloudways and Flywheel often take center stage.
 Each serves a unique crowd with different needs.

 Cloudways is like a playground for developers.
-It gives you the flexibility to choose from various cloud providers like DigitalOcean or AWS.
-Think of it as building your website mansion.
-You set up what’s needed, and you have complete control.
-However, this can feel overwhelming for beginners.
+It gives you the flexibility to choose a pretty unique pay-as-you-go model, typically at a cost of building your website manually.
+However, though I haven’t told you, this can be for beginners.

 Here’s something to think about: understanding how each platform aligns with your needs can make all the difference in your online success.